Gorogoa: Development

 Jason Roberts began development of a card game inspired by interactive comics in his spare time while working full-time, but later decided the style was too complex.
 Roberts considered writing a graphic novel, but following the success of indie games such as Braid, he realised he could combine his love of art and interactive video games, despite knowing very little about how to develop them.
 Development on the game began in 2011, with Roberts quitting his full-time job to focus on the game.
 Originally planned for release in 2013, Roberts ran out of money two years after starting development.
 He was able to fund his work for another year through investment from Indie Fund, and in December 2016 Annapurna Pictures announced that it would begin publishing games as Annapurna Interactive, with Gorogoa being one of its first published games.

 Roberts adopted the title Gorogoa from a name he invented for an imaginary creature in his youth.
 He chose it for the game because it was not part of any existing language, wanting the game to be accessible to anyone, regardless of language, and therefore also choosing not to add any to the game.

-Gorogoa was originally written in a custom-built game engine created by Roberts in Java, but it was ultimately ported to the Unity game engine by Wholesale Algorithms so that it could be more easily distributed on multiple platforms, including the Nintendo Switch.
+Gorogoa was originally written in a custom-built game engine created by Roberts in Java, but was ultimately ported to the Unity game engine by Wholesale Algorithms so that it could be more easily distributed on multiple platforms, including the Nintendo Switch.
 All illustrations are hand drawn by Roberts.
 Roberts cites David Roberts, Gustave Doré, Christopher Manson, and Chris Ware as influences to his art style.
-Roberts also stated that his was indirectly influenced by Byzantine art, due to travels to Istanbul and other similar locations.
+Roberts also stated that his illustration style was indirectly influenced by Byzantine art, due to travels to Istanbul and other similar locations.
 Roberts found such two-dimensional art challenged him of how to explore that within three dimensional spaces within his puzzles.
 Further, it helped to suggest a world with a similar history to the real world.
 The game's audio, for the first few years of development, was composed by Austin Wintory, until Roberts decided he wanted a different style and instead hired Joel Corelitz, who also composed the audio for 2012 video game The Unfinished Swan.
 Eduardo Ortiz Frau is the game's sound designer.
 The score is a composite of audio from each panel currently viewed by the player.

 The game was revealed at the 2012 IndieCade, with a demo version released shortly afterwards, and was released in full in December 2017.
 Roberts says the game took much longer to develop than he anticipated, in part because as his drawing skills grew he kept going back to re-draw earlier scenes.
 He also scrapped and recreated large completed sections of the game multiple times during development.